Skip to main content Home

 Focus order

 A logical focus order helps keyboard users operate our websites.
 Elements need to receive focus in an order that preserves meaning, therefore the focus order should make sense and not jump around randomly.
-Interactive elements within expanded sections are automatically added to the focus order.
 For buttons in groups, the focus order is from left to right and top to bottom when stacked.
 Disabled buttons are not included in the focus order unless they include the aria-disabled=“true” attribute and display a tooltip when focused.

 Image of rows of button groups with numbers; one row has focus indicators only and the other has focus indicators and a tooltip